Assistance of Education in Cambodia: Achievements

-Securing the Right to Education for All Project.
-This project started in May 2011 and is currently on-going.
+The Securing the Right to Education for All Project started in May 2011 and is currently on-going.
 Funded by ActionAid Cambodia, the purpose of the project is to secure free and compulsory quality public education for all, with schools being key institutions of the state (core responsibility) that can be held accountable.

 Board Members

 The current board members are Kou Boun Kheang (Chairman), Richard Geeves (Deputy Chairman), Regina Pellicore (Treasurer), Kila Reimer and Kurt Bredenberg (Board members).